Enrichment Experience Mandala (Grades 9-12)

 Students will demonstrate an understanding of the geosphere by describing the composition and structure of the geosphere, explaining the carbon cycle, and differentiating plate movement and boundaries.

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
-Through experiential learning, you will learn skills and apply these skills to tasks you would complete as part of a career, rather than completing traditional assessments like essays or tests.
-During your experience, you’ll work with a professional in the field to support your learning.
-You’ll earn a badge for your accomplishments, which you can share on social media and higher education platforms, or with colleges, potential employers, peers, and/or colleagues to display your qualifications.
+Through experiential learning, you will learn skills and apply them to tasks you would complete as part of a career rather than completing traditional assessments like essays or tests.
+During your Experience, you’ll work with a professional in the field to support your learning whom we call a “mentor.”
+You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

-Here’s how experiences work:
+Here’s how Experiences work:

-*A parent/guardian permission form and background check of the outside expert are required for students to work with outside experts without parental supervision.
+*A parent/guardian permission form and background check of the mentor are both required to work with mentors without parental supervision.

 Students will demonstrate an understanding of matter and energy by describing the atomic structure and forces, explaining the phases and transformations of matter, and relating the processes of energy transference to the phases of matter.